Agile-Ada/Watson-AMA/README.md

 http://www.reddit.com/r/IAmA/comments/30yjr6/ama_request_ibms_watson/

 The structure looks like this:

 1. A web ui to submit questions and receive answers

 2. A watson ecosystem to feed past famous AMA's, IBm history and the future of AI

-3. Yes, It is that simple.
+3. Confirmation that it is that simple.

 There is an existing framework we can use to deploy this solution. http://www.ibm.com/developerworks/cloud/library/cl-watson-films-bluemix-app/